Ra-hellitoh/project/README.md

-# Hostel Management System
+# Hostel Check-in System
-It is a MERN stack application built for ease of hostel management.
+It is a MERN stack application built for ease of hostel check-in.

 ## Features